12 Top-Rated Attractions & Things to Do in Warwick, England

 Official site: www.visitwarwick.co.uk

-This splendid complex also houses the Regimental Museum of The Queen's Own Hussars, a fascinating collection that provides a comprehensive history of the regiment from its foundation in the 17th century to the present time, including displays dealing with its role in the Battle of Waterloo.
+This splendid complex also houses the Regimental Museum of The Queen's Own Hussars.
+This fascinating collection provides a comprehensive history of the regiment from its foundation in the 17th century to the present time, including displays dealing with its role in the Battle of Waterloo.
 Guided tours are available.

 Address: 60 High Street, Warwick